heig-vd-dai-course/heig-vd-dai-course/08-evaluation-1/PRESENTATION.md

 ## Notes

 You have access to your own notes in paper format.
-Your notes must fit on **one sheet of paper (A4 - recto)**.
+Your notes must fit on **1 sheet of paper (recto)**.

 They can contain anything useful to you: definitions, schemas, code snippets, etc.